rust-embedded/register-rs/README.md

 # register-rs

-Common interface for MMIO and CPU registers
+Unified interface for MMIO and CPU registers.

 ## Usage